ISA-tools/isa-specs/source/index.rst

 ------------
 Introduction
 ------------
-ISA is a metadata framework to manage an increasingly diverse set of life science, environmental and biomedical experiments that employing one or a combination of technologies.
-Built around the **Investigation** (the project context), **Study** (a unit of research) and **Assay** (analytical measurements) abstract data model, ISA helps you to provide rich descriptions of experimental metadata (i.e. sample characteristics, technology and measurement types, sample-to-data relationships) so that the resulting data and discoveries are reproducible and reusable.
+ISA is a metadata framework to manage an increasingly diverse set of life science, environmental and biomedical experiments that employ one or a combination of technologies.
+Built around the **Investigation** (the project context), **Study** (a unit of research) and **Assay** (analytical measurements) concepts, ISA helps you to provide rich descriptions of experimental metadata (i.e. sample characteristics, technology and measurement types, sample-to-data relationships) so that the resulting data and discoveries are reproducible and reusable.